Home

 The theoretical framework describing Raman scattering relies almost entirely on the harmonic approximation.
 In the standard (harmonic) Raman picture an incident photon inelastically scatters by either absorbing or emitting a quantum of energy into a vibrational normal mode excitation, or phonon.
 The phonon itself is a construct of the harmonic approximation.
 Given well-defned normal modes, group-theory translates symmetry considerations into selection rules for the kind of allowed light-matter scattering events.
 In some crystal structures, like rock-salt, symmetry forbids any single phonon Raman scattering.

-Using polarization dependent measurements, we observe two new low-frequency modes consistent with a reduced eective symmetry.
+Using polarization dependent measurements, we observe two new low-frequency modes consistent with a reduced effective symmetry.
 These modes persist across the Lead-Chalcogenides series, following a number of curious spectroscopic trends.
 I discuss this anomalous Raman activity as the result of anharmonic temperature activated symmetry breaking.